liatdavid2/secure-llm-mcp/README.md

 # Secure LLM MCP Gateway

-A standalone MCP server that exposes controlled Secure LLM Gateway tools to Claude Desktop.
+A custom MCP server that connects Claude Desktop to a Secure LLM Gateway for controlled prompt scanning, secure chat execution, PII checks, and guard model metrics retrieval.

-The project is designed as a portfolio-ready integration layer:
+> This project is a companion MCP integration for the [Protect LLM Models](https://github.com/liatdavid2/protect-llm-models) project.
+> It exposes selected Secure LLM Gateway capabilities to Claude Desktop through controlled MCP tools.

+## What This Project Does

+This project adds an MCP layer on top of the existing Secure LLM Gateway.

-- Claude Desktop acts as the MCP client.
+Claude Desktop does not access the backend directly.
+Instead, it calls typed MCP tools such as:

-- This project acts as the local MCP server.
-- Your existing Secure LLM Gateway remains the backend.
-- Claude can call typed tools instead of directly accessing backend code.
+- `scan_prompt`
+- `run_secure_chat`
+- `scan_response_for_pii`
+- `get_guard_metrics`

 ### MCP Security Demo